Phanx/CancelMyBuffs/trunk/README.txt

 It was written in response to the annoying restrictions Blizzard added in WoW 4.0 (Cataclysm) that prevented most buff addons from letting you cancel buffs on right-click.
-It works by setting up key bindings ahead of time that will cancel specific buffs when activated.

-You simply choose which buffs you want to remove, add them to a group, and bind a key to the group.
+With CancelMyBuffs, you simply choose which buffs you want to remove, add them to a group, and bind a key to the group.
 When you press the chosen key, all of the buffs in that group are removed.
+Dismounting, leaving vehicles, leaving shapeshift forms, and removing weapon buffs are also supported.

-For example, I have Ctrl+X bound to a CancelMyBuffs binding that cancels all Slow Fall and Water Walking effects.
-A tank may find it useful to bind a key to cancel Hand of Protection and other similar effects.
+For example, I have Ctrl+X bound to a CancelMyBuffs binding that cancels all Slow Fall and Water Walking effects, dismounts me, leaves my vehicle, and cancels my shapeshift form.
+Tanks may find it useful to bind a key to cancel Hand of Protection and other similar effects.

 Usage
 -----

 Type "/cmb" for options, or find them in the Interface Options window.

-You can create as many different groups as you want, each including as many buffs as you want (up to an internal limit of 1024 characters for all of the buff names and removal commands).

-You can choose whether a buff should always be included in a group, or only included on some classes, or only if your character can cast it.

-CancelMyBuffs also supports dismounting, leaving vehicles, leaving shapeshift forms, and removing weapon buffs.

 Key bindings are saved on a per-profile basis.
 Buffs and buff groups are saved globally, so you don't have to set them up all over again for